skooter500/GP-2019-2020/README.md

 - Create a new blank Processing sketch and name it DXXXXXXYOUR_NAME.
 Replace DXXXXXX with your own student number and YOUR_NAME with your name
 - Save your sketch regularly!
 Like every 5 minutes or so.
 - You can use the [Processing reference](https://processing.org/reference/), but no other resources such as Google, Facebook etc and no collaboration!
 - When you are done, go to http://classroom.google.com and sign up with the following code: okbrtfr.
-You may need to login with your TU Dublin Student email address.
+- You may need to login with your TU Dublin Student email address.
 You will see an assignment called Game Programming Lab Test 1 2019.
-Upload your correctly named .pde file here!
-Please ask if you need any help submitting your work or if you would like me to check your submission.
-You can also email me your submission at bryan.duggan@tudublin.ie with a subject of "Game Programming Lab Test 1" and I suggest you email your submission to yourself as a backup.
+- Upload your correctly named .pde file here!
+- Please ask if you need any help submitting your work or if you would like me to check your submission.
+- You can also email me your submission at bryan.duggan@tudublin.ie with a subject of "Game Programming Lab Test 1" and I suggest you email your submission to yourself as a backup.

-This is the sketch you will be making today:
+This is a video of the sketch you will be making today (click the image to see the video):

 [![YouTube](http://img.youtube.com/vi/rQkRlW1GSPU/0.jpg)](https://www.youtube.com/watch?v=rQkRlW1GSPU)